DelaporteRobin/ASPC/README.md

 # TASKLIST
-- [ ] Define the main TUI design for the application
+- [x] Define the main TUI design for the application
 - [x] Scanning the whole pipeline (each folder, files and subfolders)
 - [ ] Creating the autorun program for automatic scan

-# STATISTICS TO GIVE BACK AFTER ANALYSIS
-- [x] Gives main data about the whole project number of files average files size average folder size number of folder size of the project

-- [x] content for each folder
-- [x] size for each folder and file
-- [x] size classement for files and folders
-- [x] average size for each folder and for the global project
-- [x] in a folder, size of a file compared to the filename proximity (file repetition / archiving)
-- [x] create a dictionnary for each file extension and sort files by size in it!

-- [x] get data about creation / modification date for each file (and calculate the delta)
+- [ ] Define settings for the scan (to skip specified scan task)
-- [ ] sort folders by size (after running through the whole pipeline)
+- [ ] Get the previous scan informations when launching the program
-- [ ] sorted folders by numbers of files / subfolders contained

-- [x] speed test for lightest and heaviest file (for each folder?)
-- [ ] create a threshold value - max file size to do the speed test (to avoid moving 50 Go files :) )